-&lt;sup>40 A coin-operated laundromat machine includes any laundromat machine operated by a slot in which is deposited or placed a coin, token, debit card, or other thing of value so as to begin operation of the machine for the purposes of laundering, cleaning, or drying clothing and other textiles.
+41 A coin-operated laundromat machine includes any laundromat machine operated by a slot in which is deposited or placed a coin, token, debit card, or other thing of value so as to begin operation of the machine for the purposes of laundering, cleaning, or drying clothing and other textiles.

-Code Section Description 12-36-2120(42) Depreciable assets sold as part of the sale of an entire business 12-36-2120(43) Supplies, equipment, machinery and electricity for use in filming/producing motion pictures 12-36-2120(49) Postage purchased by a person engaged in the business of selling advertising services for clients consisting of mailing advertising material through the United States mail 12-36-2120(50) The following items when used by a qualified recycling facility: recycling property, electricity, natural gas, fuels, gasses, fluids and lubricants, ingredients or component parts of manufactured products, property used for the handling or transfer of postconsumer waste or manufactured products or in or for the manufacturing process, and machinery and equipment foundations 12-36-2120(51) Material handling systems and material handling equipment used in the operation of a distribution facility or a manufacturing facility of a taxpayer that invests at least \$35 million in South Carolina 12-36-2120(52) Parts and supplies used by persons engaged in the business of repairing or reconditioning aircraft owned by or leased to the federal government or commercial air carriers.
-This exemption does not extend to tools and other equipment not attached to or that do not become a part of the aircraft.
-12-36-2120(53) Motor vehicle extended service and warranty contracts 12-36-2120(54) Clothing and other attire required for working in a class 100 or better clean room environment (as defined in Federal Standard 209E) 12-36-2120(55) Audiovisual masters made or used by a production company 12-36-2120(56) Machines used in research and development 12-36-2120(58) Cooperative direct mail promotional advertising materials and promotional maps, brochures, pamphlets, or discount coupons for use by nonprofit chambers of commerce or nonprofit convention and visitor bureaus
+Code Section Description 12-36-2120(50) The following items when used by a qualified recycling facility: recycling property, electricity, natural gas, fuels, gasses, fluids and lubricants, ingredients or component parts of manufactured products, property used for the handling or transfer of postconsumer waste or manufactured products or in or for the manufacturing process, and machinery and equipment foundations 42 12-36-2120(51) Material handling systems and material handling equipment used in the operation of a distribution facility or a manufacturing facility of a taxpayer that invests at least \$35 million in South Carolina (Note: Under Temporary Provisos 117.133 and 50-20, respectively, the State Ports Authority is and the Navy Base Intermodal Facility are considered a distribution facilities for the purpose of this exemption for State fiscal year 2018-2019)) 12-36-2120(52) Parts and supplies used by persons engaged in the business of repairing or reconditioning aircraft.
+This exemption does not extend to tools and other equipment not attached to or that do not become a part of the aircraft (Effective January 1, 2016).
+12-36-2120(53) Motor vehicle extended service and warranty contracts 12-36-2120(54) Clothing and other attire required for working in a class 100 or better clean room environment (as defined in Federal Standard 209E) 12-36-2120(55) Audiovisual masters made or used by a production company 12-36-2120(56) Machines used in research and development 12-36-2120(58) Cooperative direct mail promotional advertising materials and promotional maps, brochures, pamphlets, or discount coupons for use by nonprofit chambers of commerce or nonprofit convention and visitor bureaus 12-36-2120(59) Facilities transmitting electricity that are transferred, sold or exchanged by an electrical utility, municipality, electric cooperative, or political subdivision to a limited liability company subject to regulation under the Federal Power Act and formed to operate or to take functional control of electric transmission assets

-See South Carolina Code §12-6-3460 for the definitions of "qualified recycling facility," "recycling property," and "post-consumer waste material."
+$^{^{42}}$ See South Carolina Code \$12-6-3460 for the definitions of "qualified recycling facility," "recycling property," and "post-consumer waste material."